Tyne Stories, Chapter 2: Dan’s Story

 We met Dan at his lovely new home in Byker where he’s been for just a month now.
 This was Dan’s first day off in seven days after starting his new job at a large call centre in Newcastle.

-Dan was able to move into this new flat thanks to our recently launched move-on programme, which is funded by Homes England.
-The aim of the programme is to help those who are currently living in emergency or supported accommodation move forward to independent living.
+Dan was able to move into this new flat thanks to our Homes England funded move-on programme.
+The aim of the programme is to help those living in emergency or supported accommodation move forward to independent living.

 “I’m from a good area in Newcastle and never really thought my life would be like this.
 I did well at school and got all my GCSE’s then left and got an electrician apprenticeship which was alright, but I don’t think it was really for me.